 - Enhance your clinical competence.

-- Expand your experience through an agency practicum.
+- Expand your experience through an agency field placement.

 - Increase your earning potential.